itechodev/itechopdf/readme.md

 * Flex not supported
 * SVG images should have explicit width and height
 * Using a retina display on OSX will render very small.
 This is because wkhtmltox uses your screen dimensions to create the PDF.
 Current solution is to play around with the DPI.
+* CSS transforms should be prefixed with -webkit-.
 * Performance.
 The underlying Wkhtmltopdf does not support multihreading.

 ## Why another library?